abinit/abinit/doc/tutorial/base1.md

 You will learn about the two input files, the basic input variables, the existence of defaults, the actions of the parser, and the use of the multi-dataset feature.
 You will also learn about the two output files as well as the density file.
-This first lesson covers the first sections of the [[help:abinit]].
+This first tutorial covers the first sections of the [[help:abinit]].

 The very first step is a detailed tour of the input and output files: you are like a tourist, and you discover a town in a coach.